 QSG clients in Worcester include: EMC Plastics, SMC, Saint Gobain Ceramics & Plastics

 Lean Six Sigma is a process that incorporates two key elements of Continuous Improvement: Lean and Six Sigma.
-It is a process of improvement to basically prevent problems, remove waste, increase efficiency, and improve working conditions to benefit the Customers and the organization.
+It is a process of improvement to prevent defects, remove waste, increase efficiency, and improve working conditions to benefit the Customers and the organization.
 The combination of tools and methods of Lean and Six Sigma methodologies improves the processes and thus the entire business.
-To attain positive results, reduction in waste and variation should be considered by implementing the Lean Six Sigma methodology.
-Every employee should be involved to assure the improvement in the working environment.
-If every employee is satisfied by working conditions, he/she will work efficiently thus improving the profitability of the organization.
+To attain positive results, reduction in variation is the major goal of implementing the Lean Six Sigma methodology.
+Every employee should be involved to assure improvement is constant and sustained.
+If every employee participates in continuous improvement, he/she will work efficiently and effectively thus improving the profitability of the organization.

 For Lean to work, an organization needs to change its culture.
-Lean is all about the way people think.
-Teaching tools leads to improvements, but they are typically just single point improvements and often do not result in breakthrough thinking, and often the improvements do not stick.
-The success of a Lean transformation rests with an organization’s leadership.
-Only when leadership leads by example will a Lean transformation succeed.
+Lean Six Sigma is all about the way people think.
+Teaching only the tools leads to improvement, but without the application of the tools typically do not result in breakthrough improvement.
+The success of a Lean Six Sigma transformation rests with the organization’s leadership.
+Only when leadership understands the process, supports the projects, allocates resources and leads by example will a Lean Sigma transformation succeed.

-Lean was originated at Toyota.
+Lean originated at Toyota Corporation and soon became a critical process in continual improvement.
 The fundamental objective of Lean is the eradication of waste.
 Lean can be described as “a set of tools that help in the detection and the steady removal of waste.”
 If the waste removal issue is addressed successfully, then any company is set to grow while minimizing costs.
-The tools in Lean analyze the business process.

-3. Check- Check if the problem is properly fixed.
-This is an important step as you always want to be alert to the possibility of a recurrence.
+- Check if the problem is properly fixed.
+This is a crucial step as you always want to be alert to the possibility of a recurrence.

-1. Value- The product or service that a customer considers important should be valued by us, and we should deliver value accordingly.
+- Value – The product or service that a customer considers important

-2. Value Stream- The steps involved in delivering products and services.
+- Value Stream- The steps involved in delivering the value of the products and services

 Six Sigma originated at Motorola.
-It focuses on reducing process variation and developing process control.
+It focuses on reducing process variation, defects and assuring process control.
 The identification and elimination of anything that causes variation in the process provides process stability and product consistency.
-Implementation strategies can vary depending on the business goals.
 Technical tools like statistical data analysis, design of experiments, SPC, and hypothesis testing can be used to reduce variation.

 Six Sigma includes five process improvement steps:

-1. Define- The problem is defined.
-The process is analysed, and expectations for the process are defined from the customer’s perspective.
-This is done to enhance the customer experience.
+- Define- The problem is defined.
+The process is analyzed, and expectations for the process are defined from the customer’s perspective.
+This is done to enhance the customer experience

-4. Improve- The possible changes are implemented, and solutions are designed and tested so that variation is reduced or eliminated.
+- Improve- The possible changes are implemented, and solutions are designed and evaluated so that variation is reduced or eliminated.

-5. Control- The measured changes are implemented, and the process is put under control.
-This step ensures that the implementation is done accurately.
+- Control- The measured changes are implemented, and the process is put under control.

 Lean Six Sigma is one of the most influential problem solving and continuous improvement methods used by most organizations today.